tunruh01/opus19.translations/README.md

 Dragoon
 Standard Unit
 Haste
-When Dragoon eneters the field, choose one forward, if Dragoon was cast with 3 or more elements, break it.
+When Dragoon enters the field, choose one forward, if Dragoon was cast with 3 or more elements, break it.

 ![Veriaulde](http://www.square-enix-shop.com/jp/ff-tcg/card/cimg/large/opus19/19-115H.png)